-First, I meet with contributors, stakeholders, and customers.
-This is best accomplished with a couple of blocks of onsite time.
-Next, I do research, which includes follow-up conversations, fact-finding, and comparisons with similar situations in other companies.
-All of this leads to a report that synthesizes what I heard, and puts it in the context of my years of experience.
+I meet with contributors, stakeholders, and customers in focused blocks, usually onsite.
+Next, I do research, including follow-up conversations, fact-finding, and industry comparisons.
+All of this leads to a report synthesizing what I heard, placed in the context of my years of experience.
 These reports always focus on specific, actionable recommendations.
-My thinking is that if somebody pays me to answer a question – I should provide a clear answer.
+My experience suggests that when somebody pays me to answer a question – I should provide a clear answer.

-My practice usually includes a few iterations on the report that close the gap between presenting results and having those results understood.
+My practice is to plan for at least a few iterations on the report to close the gap between presenting results and having those results understood.
 The goal of hiring a consultant is never, actually, just to receive the report.
-Rather, the consultant and their report are tools that drive decisions and create change.
+Rather, the consultant and their report are a tool to drive decisions and create change.
 These edits and iterations give a chance for us to turn the report into a living document that is part of the cultural conversation.
-Sometimes I get to present my findings to leadership and other stakeholders.
+Sometimes I present my findings to leadership and other stakeholders.
 Other times, I take a back seat and support my customer / partners as they do the presenting.
 On one memorable occasion, a company engaged me to return after a year to evaluate their progress against my recommendations.
 It all depends on what will be most effective.

 Whether it’s advice on a particular technology decision, a recommendation about how to structure a team, or context on how an emerging technology might apply to you, I very much enjoy doing assessments and I’m happy to help.